Shingo Katori

+Shingo Katori (香取 慎吾, Katori Shingo) is a Japanese actor, singer, television host, and radio personality.
+He was the youngest member of SMAP, one of the best-selling boy bands in Asia.

 Early life

 Katori was born in Yokohama, Kanagawa and moved to Tokyo to pursue his career.
 He has one younger brother.

 Career as a pop star

 Music

 In 1987, at age 10, Katori auditioned for Johnny & Associates, a Japanese talent agency that recruits and trains young boys, preteens to teens, to become singers and members of boy bands.
 After five of the other band members auditioning individually from 1986 through 1987, in autumn 1987, twenty boys, from ages ten to seventeen, were put together into a group called The Skate Boys, which was initially created as backup dancers for a famous boy band, Hikaru Genji.
 In April 1988, producer Johnny Kitagawa chose six out of the twenty boys to create a new boy band and named them "SMAP".

+After SMAP’s disbandment on 31 December 2016, Katori has been pursuing his solo career.
+He left Johnny & Associates on 9 September 2017, together with two other SMAP members, Goro Inagaki and Tsuyoshi Kusanagi and entered CULEN, a Japanese talent agency.
+On 22 September 2017, they launched a new project, "atarashiichizu" ("新しい地図", meaning "New Map") as their common fan site, supported by various Japanese leading creators.
+Since then, Katori has been extending his activities also into artistic fields.

 On January 1, 2020, Katori released his first solo album, entitled "20200101".
 The album features songs written by Katori, as well as collaborations with artists such as TeddyLoid, BiSH, Kreva, Kishidan, and Scha Dara Parr, and more.
 The album is said to be a celebration of the year 2020, with both the 2020 Summer Olympics and 2020 Summer Paralympics were scheduled to be held during that year.
 In 2021, Katori held his first solo concert entitled "Sakura Saku Rekishi Aru Meijiza de 20200101 ni Wani Wa Waiwai Katori Shingo", at the Meiji-za from April 4, 2021, to April 29, 2021.
 Katori also live streamed the last day of the concert on the streaming platform AbemaTV.

 Katori's second solo album entitled "Tokyo SNG" was released on April 13, 2022.
 Inspired by numerous styles of jazz, from standard style to big band jazz, Katori wished to evoke the feeling of hearing "jazz in a tuxedo".
 He also contributed to writing some of the songs on the album, such as the titular "Tokyo SNG", "Kongaragatte", "Shingopation", and "Catharsis", to name a few.
 The album also features collaborations with WONK, Atarashii Gakko!, and the Zazen Boys.